 Seven Mills recognises the benefits of healthy snacks for physical well-being and as an aid to concentration in class.
-Fruit is provided at break times for all year groups and every child is given a water bottle to use during lessons.
+Fruit is provided at break times for all year groups and water is available for all children.
 The school does not allow the consumption of sweets, chocolate, chewing gum or carbonated/fizzy drinks.
 Milk is available for all EYFS children, free of charge.

 Breakfast Club runs daily from 7:30am until 8:40am when the school gates open.
 It is staffed by at least two members of the team.
 Breakfast club is open to children from Reception to Year 6.
 Attending the club costs 20p per day, which can be paid directly to the school office or to the staff running the club.
 A non-compulsory breakfast is offered to children who attend and includes toast, **.
 A variety of activities are on offer each day

 There are many reasons why children benefit from eating a school lunch.
 School meals are great value for money and a hot, healthy dinner is great for energy because your child will use up a great deal of energy during a full school day.